sipwise/jenkins-job-builder/doc/source/execution.rst

   so user can be sure which instance was updated.
 User may click the link to go directly to that job.
 False by default.

+**retain_anchors**
+  (Optional) If set to True, YAML anchors will be retained across files, allowing jobs to be composed from bits of YAML defined in separate files.
+  False by default.

 jenkins section
 ^^^^^^^^^^^^^^^